 Sun Valley is a very small city located in the state of Idaho.
-With a population of 1,422 people and just one neighborhood, Sun Valley is the 72nd largest community in Idaho.
+With a population of 1,783 people and two constituent neighborhoods, Sun Valley is the 77th largest community in Idaho.

 Sun Valley home prices are not only among the most expensive in Idaho, but Sun Valley real estate also consistently ranks among the most expensive in America.

-Sun Valley is a decidedly white-collar city, with fully 93.70% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sun Valley is a city of service providers, professionals and managers.
-There are especially a lot of people living in Sun Valley who work in food service (21.08%), management occupations (18.25%) and teaching (11.70%).
+Sun Valley is a decidedly white-collar city, with fully 94.62% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Sun Valley is a city of service providers, managers, and professionals.
+There are especially a lot of people living in Sun Valley who work in management occupations (24.04%), food service (18.05%), and sales jobs (11.05%).

 Of important note, Sun Valley is also a city of artists.
 Sun Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sun Valley’s character.

-Telecommuters are a relatively large percentage of the workforce: 16.82% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sun Valley telecommute to their jobs.
+Overall, about 27.69% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sun Valley is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.